 Having a firm grasp of the money coming in and the money going out can mean the difference between profit and loss for any business.
 Use your cost-benefit analysis to make an informed business decision.

 Once you understand these basic documents, you can better manage your finances and improve your creditworthiness if, at some point, your business needs to secure working capital or the funding for growth and expansion.
 Having a solid track record of repaying debts is important not only for obtaining credit but also in getting it at reasonable rates and terms.

 Knowing your cash on hand and your accounts payable will let you know how many of your bills you can pay at a given time.
 Paying bills on time and in full, if possible, helps establish a good credit history for your business.
 Doing so will improve the credit rating of your company and thereby increase your chances of securing small business financing.

-Currently, big banks are approving about one-quarter of the business loan applications they receive, while community and regional banks are granting almost half (49.1 percent) of funding requests, according to the latest Biz2Credit Small Business Lending Index (January 2018).
+Currently, big banks are approving about one-quarter of the business loan applications they receive, while community and regional banks are granting almost half (49.1 %) of funding requests, according to the latest Biz2Credit Small Business Lending Index (January 2018).
 Banks typically offer the lowest interest rates and the longest payback periods.
-Lending institutions that are approved partners of the Small Business Administration offer SBA loans, backed by government guarantees against default that incentivize lenders to provide capital to small business owners.
+Lending institutions that are approved partners of the Small Business Administration offer SBA loans, backed by government guarantees against default that incentivizes lenders to provide capital to small business owners.

-Borrowers that have less than stellar credit ratings may have to approach non-bank lenders (factors, cash advance companies, and others) that will provide credit, but at high interest rates and short payback periods.
+Borrowers that have less than stellar credit ratings may have to approach non-bank lenders (factors, cash advance companies, and others) that will provide credit, but at high-interest rates and short payback periods.
 Improving your creditworthiness will make you a more attractive borrower to traditional lenders.
 Understanding basic accounting concepts is the first step towards improving your financial situation and credit rating.